| UserVoice | #1 Productboard | #2 ProductLift | |

 Read more: 10 FeatureOS Alternatives

-Deep prioritization tools.
-The SmartVote system and opportunity analysis help product teams make data-driven decisions.
+Enterprise-grade analytics.
+The SmartVote system and opportunity analysis help product teams make data-driven decisions at scale.
+UserVoice's analytics depth genuinely exceeds most alternatives.

-Jira and Azure DevOps integration.
-Strong connections to enterprise development tools.
+Deep Jira and Azure DevOps integration.
+Strong connections to enterprise development tools that many smaller alternatives lack.

 Consider alternatives if:

-1. Export your data UserVoice offers data export through their API.
-You can extract feedback posts, votes, comments, and user data.
+1. Export your data UserVoice provides API access for data export.
+You can extract feedback posts, vote counts, voter information, comments, discussions, and user profiles.

-2. Choose your new tool Based on your needs:
+2. Choose your new tool Based on your primary need:

 3. Import to new platform Most alternatives offer migration assistance:

-4. Update your embeds Replace UserVoice widgets with your new tool's embed code.
+4. Update your embeds and links Replace UserVoice widgets and portal links with your new tool's embed code.
+Update any in-app links pointing to UserVoice.

-5. Notify users Announce the switch in your changelog.
-Users who bookmarked your old feedback portal will need the new URL.
+5. Notify your users Announce the switch through your changelog or email.
+Users who bookmarked your old UserVoice portal will need the new URL.

 Here's how UserVoice and its top alternatives compare on key features: